WHAT IS A SOUNDWALK?

 The number of participants is usually limited to 25/30 people.

-I also lead soundwalks, in which we use the Hush City app to collect data and evaluate the sound- & landscape of the area under exploration.
-Data collected with the Hush City app is linked in real time to the Hush City Map & ready to be further explored and discussed!
+In 2017 I also initiated the Hush City Soundwalks, in which the Hush City app is exploited to map and evaluate quiet areas along the soundwalks’ route.
+Data collected with the Hush City app is linked in real time to the Hush City Map & ready to be further explored, discussed and exploited to design and plan healthier cities.

 If you are curious to learn more about how I design and guide a soundwalk, read my A Pocket Guide to Soundwalking.